Home » Marriage » Sex In Marriage

 Find other sources of joy in your marriage

-Sometimes, couples may feel they need sex to express their love for their spouse.
+Sometimes, couples may need sex to express their love for their spouse.

-It is essential not to measure your love for somebody by whether they’re having sex with you or not.
-If this is happening in your relationship, it’s likely time to look at what you’re feeling before being intimate with another person.
+It is essential not to measure your love for somebody by whether they’re having sex with you.
+If this happens in your relationship, it’s likely time to look at your feelings before being intimate.

 Marriage is a compromise, and one of the many things you should be willing to compromise about is how much sex you have.